About Laurens County

 Courts & Case Records

-The Laurens County court system operates through several distinct courts with varying jurisdictions.
-The Laurens County Superior Court, located at 101 North Jefferson Street, Dublin, GA 31021, serves as the general jurisdiction trial court handling felony criminal cases, civil cases exceeding $15,000, divorce proceedings, and appeals from lower courts.
-The Clerk of Superior Court can be reached at (478) 272-2871 and maintains case records at the courthouse.
+Laurens County court system operates through several distinct courts with varying jurisdictions.
+Laurens County Superior Court, located at 101 North Jefferson Street, Dublin, GA 31021, is the general jurisdiction trial court handling felony criminal cases, civil cases exceeding $15,000, divorce proceedings, and appeals from lower courts.
+The Clerk of Superior Court can be reached through the office maintains case records at the courthouse.
 The State Court of Laurens County handles misdemeanor criminal cases and civil matters under $25,000.

 - The Clerk of Superior Court charges $0.50 per page for copies and $25 for certified copies.